cloudflare/cloudflare-docs/products/ssl/src/content/ssl-for-saas/troubleshooting.md

 There are two main causes of error 1016:

 1. Custom Hostname ownership verification is not complete.
-To check, run an API call to [search for a certificate by hostname](https://developers.cloudflare.com/ssl/ssl-for-saas/common-api-calls/) and check the verification error field: `"verification_errors": ["custom hostname does not CNAME to this zone."]`.
+To check verification status, run an API call to [search for a certificate by hostname](https://developers.cloudflare.com/ssl/ssl-for-saas/common-api-calls/) and check the verification error field: `"verification_errors": ["custom hostname does not CNAME to this zone."]`.
-2. Fallback Origin is not [correctly set](/ssl-for-saas/getting-started#step-1--create-fallback-origin-and-cname-target).
+1. Fallback Origin is not [correctly set](/ssl-for-saas/getting-started#step-1--create-fallback-origin-and-cname-target).
 Confirm that you have created a DNS record for the fallback origin and also set the fallback origin.

 --------